Chief Illiniwek: After retirement

 Later in 2017, a protest interrupted the school's homecoming parade in response to the Unofficial chief marching with the Honor the Chief Society.
 Though touted as "peaceful", both the Chancellor and the Chief portrayer were escorted away by police after an officer was assaulted on the hood of the Chancellor’s car.
 As of 2017, no one had been charged or held responsible.
 The following morning, a number of members of one Sioux nation hosted a powwow on campus bearing a banner reading "The Fighting Sioux Support the Fighting Illini".
 These performers were part of an organization known as NAGA (Native American Guardians Association). "...the idea is to educate, not eradicate, and the idea is to improve what you have but never give up the opportunity to teach about Native Americanism." said Andre Billeaudeaux, executive director of NAGA.
+The Chicago American Indian Community Collaborative, a network of 16 Indigenous organizations and programs based in Illinois, considers NAGA as not representative of most Native Americans and has criticized the organization for promoting Columbus Day instead of Indigenous Peoples Day.